maguilera0810/projectfinal/README.md

-# Project 3
+# Final project

 Web Programming with Python and JavaScript

-Welcome to Project 3: Pizza
+Welcome to Final Project

 The structure of the following project goes as follows: